-What if we knew more of this story?
-What if the manager was the one who understood how hard the farmers were working?
-What if he knew their family situations?
 Maybe one of the debtors was working a couple of jobs just to pay the bills.
 Maybe this other debtor had a child with special needs and required extra one on one time with his parents thus taking them away from other important responsibilities.
-Maybe this other debtor had just lost a spouse and was still grieving the loss and was having a hard time putting one foot in front of the other.
-Maybe another one had been dealing with cancer and was still undergoing treatment and was too weak to do all of his work.
+Maybe this other debtor had just lost a spouse and was still deep in grief and was having a hard time putting one foot in front of the other.
+Maybe another debtor had been dealing with cancer and was still undergoing treatment and was too weak to do all of his work.